firefya/zz-planet/README.md

 Now, open your browser and visit: http://localhost:5173/

 Project Structure

-The project directory is structured as follows:
+The project directory is structured as follows: zz-planet/

-pgsql
-Copy
-Edit
-zz-planet/
 │── node_modules/
 │── public/